ahmedcodein/tictactoe/README.md

 ## 6 Future Work

-The author suggests the following list to be considered as future work to be add to the game to make it more appealing to the user.
+The author suggests the following list to be considered as future work.

-1. Resolve all the unfixed bugs appear in the unfixed bug subsection
-2. Reduce the JavaScript code by removing any duplications.
-Then, combine the representative lines in standalone functions.
+1. Reduce the JavaScript code by removing any duplications.
+Then, combine the representative lines and include them in standalone functions.
 3. Some of the getElementsBy.. or getElementById.. are repeatedly used in multiple positions.
 Reducing them by declaring a dedicated variable can reduce the verbose in the code.
-4. Some of the CSS properties are repeatedly used in multiple rules.
+4. Some of the CSS properties  with similar values are repeatedly used in multiple rules.
 Defining them in single classes can reduce the verbose of the style sheet.
 5. Make the game possible to be played with the computer
-6. Make the game possible to be played online between two players
+6. Make the game possible to be played remotly online between two players

 ## 7 Credits